Nov

 All this offense caught the attention of the deep-pocketed New York Yankees.
 He began the 1992 season in pinstripes (both on and off the field) and in possession of a $25 million contract.
 This is significant in terms of how fans would judge his performance, as Barry Bonds publicly held out Tartabull’s agreement as an example of the kind of contract that would keep him happy in Pittsburgh.
 The Pirates did not make such an offer and Bonds went on to perform a convincing Babe Ruth impersonation in San Francisco.
 Tartabull’s performance was subsequently hampered by injuries with his full-time output never really progressing beyond what he had already shown.
 A 30 HR/100 RBI pace is good, but teams in the 1990s had so many more 40+HR players to choose from, many with less onerous price tags.

 The financial aspect garnered attention for another reason.
 Danny’s parents had come from successful pre-revolution backgrounds in Cuba.
-Financial success had not been as forthcoming in the US and his father’s baseball earnings topped out at $23,000.
+Financial success had not been as forthcoming in the US and his father’s annual baseball earnings topped out at $23,000.
 When Danny’s hitting brought bigger contracts in the late ’80s he made up for lost time and spent it.
 Road trip meals were experiences, his cars were fast, visitors to his home were treated to quality drinks, and spending could be over the top for family and romantic interests.

 News reports of his intention to build an expansive residence near Santa Monica brought about questions of just how he was planning to handle this wealth.
 He purchased a lot near Janet Jackson’s house and was reportedly planning to spend tens of millions developing his property.
 Considering that he was earning $5 million annually (before some very serious taxes) and obviously not saving the bulk of it, it is unclear just how he planned to go about this.
 In the end, it appears the house (and planned narrow-gauge garden railroad) were never constructed.